berndporr/iir1/README.md

 float y = f.filter(x);
 ```

-## Packages for Ubuntu
+## Packages for Ubuntu (xenial / bionic):

-If you have Ubuntu xenial, artful or bionic then
+If you have Ubuntu xenial or bionic then
 install it as a pre-compiled package:

 ```
 sudo add-apt-repository ppa:berndporr/usbdux
 ```

+It's available for 32,64 bit PC and 32,64 bit ARM ( = Raspberry PI)

 ## Compilation from source